Day 4 of 2020 Idaho Trip, Sawtooth Wilderness

 With a campground nearby and many other trails sharing the same trailhead, parking was a bit tight, with many cars resorted roadside parking off lots.

-And there’s a self-served registration box where one had to fill out a registration/permit form.
+And there’s a self-served registration box where one had to fill out a registration/permit form for day trips.
 With the trail being so popular, the registration box was pretty much overflown.

 And here’s GPS tracking: